 (b) Necessary for our legitimate interests (to issue invoices and to recover debts due to us – we may in this instance have to forward on your data to a third party debt collector, solicitor or direct access barrister.
 If this happens you will receive a notification from us before we do so.

 Any receipt or transfer of funds will be via recognised secure payment systems.
 Ceres will securely destroy any financial information once used and no longer needed other than required by law.

 |To manage our relationship with you which will include:|

 (b) Asking you to leave a review or take a survey.

 (c) To send you email notifications which you have specifically requested.

 (b) Necessary to comply with a legal obligation.

 (c) Necessary for our legitimate interests (to keep our records updated and to study how clients use our products/services and manage any enquiries and complaints).

 (d) Consent.
-Ceres Power will seek your explicit consent in writing if it has not already received your consent to opt in to any marketing purpose and for any new marketing purpose.
-You may withdraw their consent previously given at any time by email or letter or similar method used to obtain your consent.
+Ceres will seek your explicit consent in writing if it has not already received your consent to opt-in to any marketing purpose and for any new marketing purpose.
+You may withdraw your consent previously given at any time by email or letter, or similar method used to obtain your consent.